vaibhavs-codewiz/javascript/09_async_code/theory.md

 Asynchronous Operations: Many Web API functionalities involve asynchronous operations.
 For instance, making a network request using the Fetch API doesn't block the main thread.
 Instead, the browser handles the request in the background and eventually triggers a callback function when the response is received.
 Interaction with Event Loop: Web APIs don't directly execute code within the JavaScript engine.
 Instead, they schedule callbacks through the event loop.
 When a Web API function is called to perform an asynchronous task, the corresponding callback function is added to the callback queue.

+since js is single threaded and synchronous thus , the multi threading is possible in js with the help of call back functions(one of the options).

+# call back functions in javascript :-
+Callback functions are a fundamental concept in JavaScript for handling asynchronous operations.
+Imagine you call a friend and ask them to pick up some groceries for you.
+You give them a list (the function) and tell them to call you back (the callback) once they're done shopping (the asynchronous task).

+How Callbacks Work:

+Initiate the Asynchronous Operation: You call a function that performs an asynchronous task, like fetching data from a server or reading a file.
+Pass the Callback: This function usually takes another function as an argument, which is the callback.
+Code Continues: The main program doesn't wait for the asynchronous task to finish.
+It continues executing other code.
+Task Completion: Once the asynchronous operation finishes, the function you called earlier executes the callback function you provided.
+Callback Receives Results (or Errors): The callback function gets the result of the asynchronous task (your groceries) or an error message (if something went wrong).
+Callback Hell:

+Things can get messy when you chain multiple asynchronous operations together, each relying on a callback from the previous one.
+This creates a nested structure of functions within functions, resembling a pyramid.
+This is known as "callback hell."

+Here's why callback hell is bad:

+Hard to Read: Nested callbacks make code difficult to understand and follow the flow of logic.
+Error Prone: With many nested levels, keeping track of errors and data flow becomes challenging.
+Difficult to Maintain: As the codebase grows, modifying or debugging code in callback hell can be a nightmare.

+The Hero: Promises

+Promises were introduced in JavaScript to address the problems of callback hell.
+They provide a cleaner and more structured way to handle asynchronous operations.